Mujer de madera: Departure of Edith González

-Edith González, the protagonist of the telenovela, had to dropped out due to her pregnancy.
-Producer Emilio Larrosa searched for another actress to replace her. one possibility was to have Ludwika Paleta's and Adamari López's characters as the new lead, but Larrosa decided to find a new actress.
-Among the actresses who were considered; Susana González, Ninel Conde and Itatí Cantoral.
+Edith González, the protagonist of the telenovela, had to drop out due to her pregnancy.
+Producer Emilio Larrosa searched for another actress to replace her.
+One possibility was to have Ludwika Paleta or Adamari López's characters as the new lead, but Larrosa decided to find a new actress.
+Among the actresses who were considered were Susana González, Ninel Conde and Itatí Cantoral.

 On Thursday, July 1, 2004, it was announced that the actress Ana Patricia Rojo had been chosen to replace González.